 On the hypothalamic-pituitary-thyroid axis, low energy availability leads to major disturbances too.
 The exact lines of causation vary, but as energy intake goes down, the thyroid attempts to compensate in ways that can throw off health, including athletic performance.
 The 2019 study also notes that low energy availability can alter growth hormone and insulin-growth-factor-1, which like the thyroid can have massive and unpredictable downstream impacts on overall health.

-Put it all together, and the body can fundamentally alter baseline functions over time.
+Put it all together, and baseline functions can be permanently affected.